Not Very Resilient

 This role is not very resilient

-Rail transportation workers in this category face a tough outlook because many of the routine tasks they handle — like inspecting tracks, scanning railcars for defects, and monitoring equipment — are exactly the kinds of repetitive, pattern-based jobs that AI and automation do really well.
-On top of that, the Bureau of Labor Statistics projects almost zero growth in this field over the next decade, meaning there won't be many new job openings even without AI in the picture.
+Rail transportation workers in this category face a tough outlook mainly because many of the routine tasks they handle, like inspecting tracks, scanning railcars for defects, and monitoring equipment, are exactly the kinds of repetitive, pattern-based jobs that AI and sensor technology are getting very good at.
+The Bureau of Labor Statistics already projects almost no job growth (just 1%) from 2024 to 2034, and railroads are actively investing in automation to cut costs and deal with labor shortages.

 Rail Transport Workers